-- 1. Introduction to Law of Persons: scope and method
+- 1. Introduction of Law of Persons: scope and method

-- 2. Legal Personality: Basic Concepts
+- 2. Legal Personality: basic concepts

-- 3. The Beginning of Legal Personality: Birth
+- 3. The Beginning of Legal Personality: birth

-- 4. The End of Legal Personality: Death
+- 4. The End of legal Personality: death

 - 5. Status and Capacity

 - 6. Domicile

 - 7. The Effect of Age on Status: Minority

 - 8. Status of children born of unmarried parents

 - 9. Mentally and Physically Incapacitated Persons

-- 10. Change of Sex
+- 10. Change of sex

-7. Resources
+8. Resources

-In order to assist your preparation for lectures, a course outline listing the core readings is provided.
-Annexure A of the course outline also sets out excerpts of the most relevant provisions in legislation for the Law of Persons.
-However, it is recommended that you read more widely than the readings listed not only for a greater understanding of the subject, but also because many of the existing texts on the law of persons are outdated (the law of persons is an ever-evolving area of the law!).
-You will find the leading judgments on aspects of the Law of Persons in the Law Reports, which may be accessed in the Law Library, both in paper and electronic form.
-The following texts are recommended reading:
+In order to assist your preparation for lectures, the following resources should be considered.
+It is recommended that you read more widely than the given readings not only for a greater understanding of the subject, but also because many of the existing texts on the Law of Persons are outdated.
+You will find the leading judgments on aspects of the Law of Persons in the Law Reports, which may be accessed in the Law Library in both paper and electronic form.

-Recommended Textbooks:
+Recommended Textbooks

 Lecture notes will be drawn from all the following textbooks.
-No single textbook will be closely directly followed.
-NB: Please buy the latest editions
+No single textbook will be closely followed.
+Please ensure that you are using the latest editions.

-- J Heaton The South African Law of Persons (2008), 3rd edition, LexisNexis Butterworths: Durban. - J Heaton Casebook on the South African Law of Persons (2008), 3rd edition, LexisNexis Butterworths: Durban. - H Kruger and A Skelton (eds) The Law of Persons in South Africa (2010) OUP: Cape Town. - T Boezaart Law of Persons (2010) 5th edition, Juta: Cape Town. - JA Robinson et al Introduction to the South African Law of Persons (2008), 2nd edition, Printing Things: Potchefstroom. - B van Heerden et al Boberg's The Law of Persons and the Family (1999), 2nd edition, Juta & Co: Cape Town1
+- J Heaton The South African Law of Persons (2012) 4th edition, LexisNexis Butterworths: Durban. - J Heaton Casebook on the South African Law of Persons (2012) 4th edition, LexisNexis Butterworths: Durban. - A Barratt Law of Persons and the Family (2012) Pearson: Cape Town. - H Kruger and A Skelton (eds) The Law of Persons in South Africa (2010) OUP: Cape Town. - T Boezaart Law of Persons (2010) 5th edition, Juta: Cape Town - JA Robinson et al. Introduction to the South African Law of Persons (2008) 2nd edition, Printing Things: Potchefstroom. - B van Heerden et al. Boberg's The Law of Persons and the Family (1999) 2nd edition, Juta & Co: Cape Town.